LingHin/SC1015/README.md

 ## Contributors

-- @metalalloy
+- @metalalloy : Motivation/Problem Statement, Exploratory Data Analysis
-- @LingHin
+- @Wilson Lim : Cleaning up of Data Set, MissForest, GridSearch
-- @Wilson Lim
+- @LingHin : Observations, Upsampling
-- @Samuel Ng
+- @Samuel Ng : Results of re-test, Logistic Regression, Lessons Learnt

 ## Problem Definition

 - Do any of the medical conditions have correlation with any diseases?
-- What models can we use to best predict this relationship>
+- What models can we use to best predict this relationship?

 ## Models Used